landonma/Data-Management-Templates-Project/Documentation_Template/Documentation_Template_exampe.md

+**This is a fictional data set created to serve as an example of how to use the Documentation Template created for the OSU Data Managment Templates Project.
+Some of the people, grants, and links are fictional**
 This documentation file was generated on  2019-03-05 by Mark Landon

 ## GENERAL INFORMATION

-1) Title of Dataset VIIRS Detected Fire Pixel in Indonesia 2012 thorough 2018 v2
+1) Title of Dataset VIIRS Detected Fire Pixels in Indonesia 2012 thorough 2018 v2

 2) Creator Information